 This escape should not be forgotten in the fall.
 The impressive greenery featured throughout the summer takes on glowing yellow, oranges and red hues as you glide along the canals.

 The section of Bavaria generally identified as Franconia is another highlight of autumn colors.
 Visit one of its charming cities, and walk the streets among the falling leaves.

 Lüneburg Nature Park

 The Naturpark Lüneburger Heide is the oldest nature park in Germany.
-Established in 1921 as a nature reserve, it has been expanded to more than four times its original area at 1,130 square kilometers (440 sq miles).
+Established in 1921 as a nature reserve, it has been expanded to more than four times its original area at 440 square miles (1,130 square kilometers).
 The high proportion of woods make the park one of the largest areas of protected woodland in Germany and an ideal place to connect with nature in the fall.